Anti-spam protection FAQ

 You can send a notification to a specified email address when a sender is blocked sending outbound spam.
 For more information about this setting, see Configure the outbound spam policy.

 Q. Can I use a third-party anti-spam and anti-malware provider in conjunction with Exchange Online?

 A. Yes, you may configure another spam and malware filtering service to protect your Exchange Online mailboxes.
 To do this for inbound mail, you should redirect your email messages to the third-party provider by changing your MX records to point to the third-party provider, and then redirect the messages to EOP for additional processing.
 To do this for outbound mail, please configure the message delivery destination to the third-party provider (smart host).

 Q. Does Microsoft have any documentation about how I can protect myself from phishing scams?

-A. Yes we do, please consult the following articles:
+A. Yes we do, please read Protect your privacy on the internet

 Q. Are spam and malware messages being investigated as to who sent them, or being transferred to law enforcement entities?

 A. The service focuses on spam and malware detection and removal, though we may occasionally investigate especially dangerous or damaging spam or attack campaigns and pursue the perpetrators.
 This may involve working with our legal and digital crime units to take down a spammer botnet, blocking the spammer from using the service (if they're using it for sending outbound email), and passing the information on to law enforcement for criminal prosecution.

 Q. What are a set of best outbound mailing practices that will ensure that my mail is delivered?